 - Trek up to Dolo Mando Hillock to witness the spectacular views of Hapoli on one side and old Ziro on another side.

-- Ancient cave temple, at an altitude of 300 ft, Meghna Cave Temple is encircled by dense forest and is worth visiting.
+- The ancient cave temple, at an altitude of 300 ft, Meghna Cave Temple is encircled by dense forest and is worth visiting.
 The temple is dedicated to Lord Lakulisha who was the 28th incarnation of Lord Shiva.
 Ancient Sanskrit scriptures carved in stone are the highlight of the temple.

 - Just 3 km from Hapoli, Tarin Fish Farm is a beautiful high-altitude fish farm where one can see innovative cultivation practice followed in Apatani plateau, paddy cum fish cultivation.
 After sowing the paddy in wet rice cultivation field, the fish fingerlings are placed in the channels in the rice field for drainage of water (MUGO) at knee-deep which is kept for 2-3 months before harvesting of fish.
 Two crops of rice mipya and emoh and one breed of fish ngihi are raised together.